 When Does It Start?

-At first, breast milk is all you baby needs.
-However, after 6 months, your baby requires more nutrients which breast milk cannot provide.
+At first, breast milk is all your baby needs.
+However, after 6 months, your baby requires more nutrients that breast milk cannot provide.
 At this point, you need to introduce solid food.
 Keep on breastfeeding even after you introduce solid food.

 This gives your baby time to adjust to the new diet.

 Reasons for wanting a breastmilk production to stop could vary from :

 - You are tired and just wanting your body back (personal),